angular/router/docs/content/getting-started.md

 </aside>
 -->

-A component's template can have "viewports," which are holes in the DOM for loading parts of your app based on the route configuration and its controller can have a router.
+A component's template can have "outlets," which are holes in the DOM for loading parts of your app based on the route configuration and its controller can have a router.
-A component's router tells the component what to put inside the viewports based on URL.
+A component's router tells the component what to put inside the outlets based on URL.
-The configuration maps routes to components for each viewport.
+The configuration maps routes to components for each outlet.

 Let's make a `home` component that our app can route to.